These five, easy-to-use and inexpensive tools will help you improve your marketing and make you stand out in the boardroom.

 Check the “Forecast box” to see how Google predicts the search behavior to change in the near term.

-This super-simple tool allows you to shorten a URL for usage in social, text and email marketing.
+This super-simple tool allows you to shorten a URL for use in social, text and email marketing.
 For a small fee, you can create branded shortened URLs, such as pep.si.
-And with “Deep Links” you can create a URL directly to your app.
-The product also allows you to track data on your links such as – when & where consumers click.
+And with “Deep Links”, you can create a URL directly to your app.
+The product also allows you to track data on your links, such as – when & where consumers click.

-To just shorten URLs, you don’t need an account, but to dive in deeper, just create a free account.
+To just shorten URLs, you don’t need an account, but to dive in deeper, simply create a free account.

 Once you have an account, you can create branded shortened links:

 And check out your audience’s engagement with the links:

 Re-engage with your active audience later by segmenting your audience, setting goals against that audience, and deliver specialized content to specific audiences.